Knights of Columbus: Modern program

-The order offers a modern, professional insurance operation with more than $121 billion of life insurance policies in force and $26 billion in assets as of June 2023.
+The order offers a professional insurance operation with more than $124 billion of life insurance policies in force and $29 billion in assets as of October 2025.
 This places the Order on the Fortune 1000 list and it is large enough to rank 49th on the A. M. Best list of all life insurance companies in North America.

 Products include permanent and term life insurance, as well as annuities, long term care insurance, and disability insurance.
 The insurance program is not a separate business offered by the order to others, but is exclusively for the benefit of members and their families.
 All agents are members of the order.

 The order's insurance program is the most highly rated program in North America.
 For more than 40 consecutive years, the order has received A. M. Best's highest rating, A++.
 (Note: Standard & Poor's downgraded the insurance program's financial strength/credit rating from AAA to AA+ in August 2011 not due to the order's financial strength, but due to its lowering of the long-term sovereign credit rating of the United States to AA+.
 Other US insurance groups also downgraded by S&P from AAA to AA+ were New York Life, Northwestern Mutual, TIAA, and USAA as, like the Knights of Columbus, their assets are highly concentrated in the US and they have significant holdings in US Treasury and agency securities.)
 Forbes publishes an annual list of what it refers to as "America's Best Insurance Companies", and it has included the Knights of Columbus insurance program on this list since 2022.

 The order maintains a two-prong investment strategy: a company must first be a sound investment before stock in it is purchased, and secondly the company's activities must not conflict with Catholic social teaching.
 The guidelines include protecting human life, promoting human dignity, reducing arms production, pursuing economic justice, protecting the environment, and encouraging corporate responsibility.
 (Note: The full guidelines are published on the episcopal conference's website.)
 As of 2017, it had been named a "World's Most Ethical Company" by Ethisphere Institute for five consecutive years.
 Citing the awards they have won, the order calls themselves "champions of ethical investing".

 In 2017, over $965 million was awarded in benefits.
 Since the founding of the order, $3.5 billion in death benefits have been paid.
 Additionally, the insurance program has a low 3.5 percent lapse rate of the 1.9 million members and their families who are insured.

 Its insurance operation invests in loans to various churches, schools, and other Catholic institutions.
 As of 2008, over $500 million had been loaned through the ChurchLoan program.
 At the outset of the COVID-19 pandemic, the Order established a $100 million fund to provide short-term loans to help dioceses weather the economic storm.
 Each diocese was eligible to obtain a $1 million secured line of credit.